eflexsystems/gridster.js/README.md

 ## Forks

-Mr @dustmoo (maintainer of Gridster) has his own fork of gridster.js with some new interesting features like widget-swapping and static widgets.

-Can be found here: [dustmoo/gridster.js](https://github.com/dustmoo/gridster.js)

-@dustmoo is working in his spare time to merge all these changes into ducksboard/gridster.js

-If anyone would like to help @dustmoo improve his fork and reconcile it with the main library he would be happy for the help.
+As of result of the inactivity over the last year in the [Ducksboard](https://github.com/ducksboard/gridster.js) repository, [@dsmorse](https://github.com/dsmorse/gridster.js) has created a fork for current support.
+He will GLADLY accept pull requests, and will be working to merge existing Pull Requests from Ducksboard repo.

 ## Contributing to this project